The Complete Uk lawn glossary

 Robbie's Take

 Dollar spot is usually telling you to feed your lawn.
-Keep nitrogen levels adequate through the growing season and you'll see much less of it.
-If you spot it early, a nitrogen feed often helps the grass grow out of it.
+Keep nitrogen levels adequate and you'll see much less of it.

 Dormancy